irmen/cx16rockrunner/README.md

 TODO
 ----
-- it's still possible to eat diamonds that are not getting added to the score
+- it was possible to eat diamonds that are not getting added to the score.
+Needs thorough playtesting.
 - touch up the tileset to real 16x16 graphics? starting with diamonds and boulders then Rockford then the rest
 - selectable tilesets?  also add the real c64 retro tileset with adjustable palette?
 - add ability to load BDCFF caves from disk files.